-The headquarters of the CNLM are located in the Herklotz Research Facility on the UC Irvine main campus.
+The headquarters of the CNLM are located in the Herklotz Research Facility on the UC Irvine main campus in Orange County, California.
 This is the home of the CNLM administrative offices and conference facilities, as well as the laboratories and offices of several faculty members of the Center.
 The research complex, consisting of the Bonney Research Laboratory and the Qureshey Research Laboratory, comprises almost 40,000 square feet of dedicated space.
 The buildings are located near the UCI Science Library and the laboratories and facilities of the School of Biological Sciences.

 The Bonney Research Laboratory (BRL), built by the campus in 1981, was designed specifically as a state-of-the-art facility for the study of brain and memory, and contains laboratories, offices and a small conference room.
 The Qureshey Research Laboratory (QRL), completed in 1997, also contains laboratories, offices and a large conference center.